NalinDalal/rust/readme.md

 to run rust file: `rustc main.rs
 ./main  # Runs the compiled binary
 `
+now to create a project using cargo->
+`cargo new hello_cargo
+cd hello_cargo
+`
+generates a git repo with files-> Cargo.toml,src/main.rs

 initialize a library that you can deploy for other people to use-> `cargo init --lib` to run via cargo, need to have a cargo.toml file; if cargo present-> `cargo main.rs`